 Plastic mixing bowls not only are very inexpensive, but they’re available in a myriad of fun colors and patterns.

-One of the main concerns about using plastic mixing bowls is, plastic tends to trap scents and is prone to stains.
+One of the main concerns about using plastic mixing bowls is, that plastic tends to trap scents and is prone to stains.
 If you’re using a plastic mixing bowl to mix up some onions and garlic, you wouldn’t want to use the same bowl to mix up a quick batch of chocolate chip cookies.

 Mixing bowl sets typically contain anywhere between three-to-six bowls, and some sets may include more.
 When you’re shopping for a mixing bowl set don’t just buy the set that has the most bowls.
 If the set includes sizes you’re never going to use, you’re just going to add clutter to your kitchen.